 But if you don’t want to visit the church while listening any sermon, you can visit it from 10h30 to 14h from Monday to Saturday during the visiting hours!
 It is just 2 worthy euros!

 And with this post we have discovered one of the best well hidden secrets of Madrid.
-If you want to Discover many more, Come with us and Discover Madrid in Our Free Tour Madrid!
+If you want to Discover many more, Come with us and Discover Madrid in our Free Walking Tour Madrid!